karma-coin/karmachain/docs/run-a-validator.md

 cd karmachain
 ```

-## Prepare to run
+## Preparing a node

-Building docker image
+- Build a docker image of your node

 ```bash
 docker build . --tag karmachain-node
 ```

-## Running node
+## Running a node

-Now you can run your node

 ```bash
 docker run \